accordproject/techdocs/docs/ergo-lang.md

     area(1.5)
 ```

-### Contracts Declarations
+### Contract Declarations
 In the legal sense the elements of a contract are as follows.
-The requisite elements that must be established to demonstrate the formation of a legally binding contract are (1) offer; (2) acceptance; (3) consideration; (4) mutuality of obligation; (5) competency and capacity; and, in certain circumstances, (6) a written instrument.
+The requisite elements that must be established to demonstrate the formation of a legally binding contract are (1) _offer_; (2) _acceptance_; (3) _consideration_; (4) _mutuality of obligation_; (5) _competency and capacity_; and, in certain circumstances, (6) _a written instrument_.

-Ergo will be able to enforce the Accord template resultant code dealing with consideration, mutuality of obligation, competency and capacity through statements we will describe in this document.
+Ergo contacts address consideration, mutuality of obligation, competency and capacity through statements that are described in this document.

-The best part is that the Ergo contract is an immutable written instrument which will obviate a good deal of the issues and conflicts which emerge from existing contracts in use today.
-In Ergo, a contract represents an agreement between parties creating mutual and enforceable obligations.
-In Ergo , a contract is a specific class of code that uses conditionals and functions to describe execution by the parties with their obligations.
-Contracts accept input consisting of the parties and the terms as data which matches the parameters defined in the contract.
-The contract then uses functions to process it, and "return" a result, i.e. how the contract execution proceeds.
-Once a domain specific contract is written, it can be used over and over and over again.
-Contracts can be "called" from the inside of other contracts.
+Furthermore, an Ergo contract is an immutable written instrument which obviates a good deal of the issues and conflicts which emerge from existing contracts in use today.
+In Ergo:
+- a contract represents an agreement between parties creating mutual and enforceable obligations.
+- a contract is a code module that uses conditionals and functions to describe execution by the parties with their obligations.
+Contracts accept input data either directly from the associated natural language text or through request _transactions_.
+The contract then uses _clause functions_ to process it, and _return_ a result.
+Once a contract logic has been written within a template, it can be used over and over and over again.

-Contracts when created instantiate a particular domain agreement.
-They combine functions and clauses to execute a specific agreement and to allow its execution using a single line of code.
-This also bodes well for a legal DSL as many contracts are “boilerplate” and as such are reusable in their specific legal domain, e.g., sale of goods
+Instantiated contracts correspond to particular domain agreement.
+They combine functions and clauses to execute a specific agreement and to allow its automation.
+Many traditional contracts are “boilerplate” and as such are reusable in their specific legal domain, e.g., sale of goods.

-You can declare a contract over a template model as follows:
+You can declare a contract over a template model as follows.
+The `TemplateModel` is the data model for the parameters of the contract text.

     contract ContractName over TemplateModel {
       clause C1(request : ReqType1) : RespType1 {